keijack/python-simple-http-server/README.md

 * Easy to use.
 * Free style controller writing.
 * Easily integraded with WSGI servers.
+* Easily integraded with ASGI servers.
+Websocket will be supported when ASGI server enable websocket functions.
 * Coroutine mode support.

 ## Dependencies